Orkhon Valley & Vastness of the Gobi Desert Trip

 • Sun cream, lip balm, sunglasses, and a sunhat are vital

-• Some pills for common symptoms such as travel sickness pills, allergies pills (there is a vast expanse of grasslands), Pepto-Bismol for the inevitable upset stomach, Antibiotic cream for cuts, scratches, and insect bites, etc. The pills should be carried in the original, clearly labeled container, in your handbag, and should be checked with the Mongolian Embassy if necessary
+• Some pills pills for common symptoms include travel sickness pills, allergy pills (there is a vast expanse of grasslands), Pepto-Bismol for the inevitable upset stomach, and antibiotic cream for cuts, scratches, insect bites, etc. The pills should be carried in their original, clearly labeled container in your handbag.
+If necessary, consult with the Mongolian Embassy.

 • A watch or alarm clock can be useful if your mobile phone does not have enough charge or you do not want to use your phone

-• Both backpack and suitcases work.
+• Both backpacks and suitcases work.
 The bell boys and service staff of ger camps will help you transfer your luggage between the ger and the parking area

 • Shampoo, lotions, deodorant, and toothpaste are all available extensively in Ulaanbaatar.
 However, they are not available at ger camps.
 Therefore, bring your supply

 • The ger camps provide big and small towels.
-Bringing dry/wet tissues, and hand sanitizer will be handy.
-Particularly, during some important stops in the countryside (call of nature)
+Bringing dry/wet tissues and hand sanitizer will be handy.
+Particularly during some critical stops in the countryside (call of nature)

 • Travel and medical insurance, passport, and other documents